carsmars57/docs/docs/scheme/getting_started.md

 title: Getting Started
 ---

 Here you can check how to build your capibaraZero.
-The project, actually, need an ESP32-S3 to enjoy all the features, SD card socket, 5 push buttons and some external modules that are listed below.
+The project, actually, needs an ESP32-S3 to enjoy all the features, SD card socket, 5 push buttons and some external modules that are listed below.
 <!-- In order to build your capibaraZero you need to buy some modules.
 The project was born to be run in an ESP32-S3 to enjoy all the features but you can also easily adapt source to run on others ESP boards.  -->

 <!-- Here a table with (theoretically) supported features for each boards: